 – Mindy K. Holman, Chairman of the Board, Director

-The Holman organization believes in the support and advancement of our communities, making annual gifts of close to $2M to over 250 non-profits in every region where they do business.
-Holman employees respond generously to the annual United Way campaign, with over $1M pledged in each of the past five years.
+The Holman organization believes in the support and advancement of our communities in every region where we do business.
 Learn more about Holman Community Engagement programs and opportunities on the Holman community website: https://holmancommunity.com.

 Community Grants provide Holman with opportunities to build meaningful partnerships in our communities.
 Designed for gifts of $10,000 or more, or multi-year gifts of $15,000 or more, these grants are awarded twice a year and involve a thorough application process.